ylamkhan/ft_transcendence/README.md

 # ft_transcendence

 A modern web application featuring online Pong gameplay with real-time multiplayer capabilities, user management, and tournament systems.
-Final project of the 42 School web development curriculum.
+Final project of the 1337School web development curriculum.

 ## Table of Contents